mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 - Partially indexes files larger than 4 MB.

 ## Prerequisites
-### Configure Microsoft Entra ID OAuth 2.0/OpenID Connect for Veeva Vault Microsoft Graph connector
+To configure Microsoft Entra ID OAuth 2.0/OpenID Connect for the Veeva Vault Microsoft Graph connector, follow these steps.

-#### Register an application in Microsoft Entra ID
+### Register an application in Microsoft Entra ID

 1. Go to **Microsoft Entra admin center** > **Applications** > **App registrations** > **New registration**.
 2. In the creation form, fill out the name as your preference, select the **Accounts in this organizational directory only** in the Supported account types, select **Web** in the redirect URI, and add the following links to the **Redirect URI** field: